List of all Presidents of India from 1950-2023

 Dr. A. P.J.
 Abdul Kalam came to be known as ‘Missile Man of India’.
 He was the first scientist who took over the post of President and the first President of India who won the most votes.
 In his directorial, Rohini-1 satellites, Agni and Prithvi missiles were successfully launched.
 The Pokhran-II nuclear tests conducted in India in 1998 after the original nuclear test of 1974 saw him in a pivotal political, organisational and technical role.
 He was awarded the Bharat Ratna in 1997.

 She was the Governor of Rajasthan before becoming the President.
 From 1962 to 1985, she was a member of the Maharashtra Legislative Assembly five times and was elected from Amravati to the Lok Sabha in 1991.
 Not only this, she was also the first woman president to fly Sukhoi.

 13. Pranab Mukherjee

 Pranab Mukherjee was the finance minister in the central government before contesting the presidential election.
 He was awarded the best Parliamentary Award in 1997 and Padma Vibhushan, India's second-highest civilian honour in 2008.
 He died on 31 August, 2020 (Monday) at the age of 84.
-He was testes positive for corona and had been in a coma after a brain surgery earlier this month.

 14. Ram Nath Kovind